-By Lisa Perry and Laurie Atkinson, Planners, Baseline Group | Sep 08, 2023
+By Lisa Perry and Laurie Atkinson, Planners, Baseline Group | Sept 08, 2023

-The specific requirement is to have a finished floor height at least 300 mm above the 200-year Annual Return Interval (ARI) flood event (a flood that has a 0.5 % chance of occurring in any given year).
-For new subdivisions, a Flood Assessment Certificate will be issued for each new lot created by the subdivision.
-To obtain a Flood Assessment Certificate, the most significant requirement for developers and individuals will be providing site specific flood information and a site-specific flood hazard assessment prepared by a suitably qualified and experienced person.
+To obtain a Flood Assessment Certificate, the most significant requirement for developers and individuals will be providing site specific flood information and a site-specific flood hazard assessment prepared by a suitably qualified and experienced person to confirm flood management is in place.
 Dwellings or main buildings on rural sites will require a recent site-specific flood hazard assessment from Environment Canterbury.
-Subdivisions will require an assessment from a suitably qualified and experienced person confirming flood levels for each lot, and if the land is below the 200-year flood event level, details of minimum floor levels for each lot will need to be provided.
+Subdivisions will require an assessment from a suitably qualified and experienced person confirming flood levels for each lot, and if the land is below the 200-year flood event level, details of minimum floor levels for each lot will need to be provided in order to confirm flood management has been established.

-Although adjusting to new requirements can be tricky, but avoiding a Flood Assessment Certificate is not an option and will only delay the resource consent process.
-As with any new requirement, there will be a period of adjustment to understand what acceptable information on flooding looks like.
+Although adjusting to new requirements can be tricky, avoiding a Flood Assessment Certificate is not an option and will only delay the resource consent process.
+As with any new requirement, there will be a period of adjustment to understand what acceptable information on flood management looks like.
 Over time, more and better information will become available, which will help developers, individuals, and Council officers alike.
 The intent of the changes is to protect people and property from the devastating effects of flooding.
 Given future flood predictions in relation to global climate change, protecting you and your property from natural hazards is crucial.

 Articles you might be interested in